Healthcare in Iceland: Financing and funding

-As of 2018, out-of-pocket expenditure is at 16% of total healthcare expenditure, similar to levels of 2007 and 2008 but significantly lower than it was both at 2001 (19,5%) and 2021 (18,5%).
+As of 2018, out-of-pocket expenditure is at 16% of total healthcare expenditure, similar to levels of 2007 and 2008 but significantly lower than it was both at 2001 (19.5%) and 2021 (18.5%).
 The general population has shown overwhelming support for universal healthcare and governmental funding.
 Through a research survey conducted in 2013 focused on Icelandic adults, in which 94% of the respondents want the government to spend more on public health care, and 81% of the respondents prefer and supports primary health care to be provided by the government.

-According to a study in The Lancet, the Icelandic healthcare system has the world's second best Healthcare Access and Quality Index, a composite measure collected as a part of the Global Burden of Disease Study.
+According to a 2017 study published in The Lancet, the Icelandic healthcare system has the world's second best Healthcare Access and Quality Index, a composite measure collected as a part of the Global Burden of Disease Study.

 Healthcare services

 Primary care

 Health centers that provide primary health care are located throughout the country, while some runs along smaller institutes and hospitals, all are funded and administered by central government.
-In accordance with the 1973 Health Care Act, which established universal primary health care and increase the amount of health personnel and institutes in the country, all patients are required to register and access through a primary care center and a general practitioner of their choice.
+In accordance with the 1973 Health Care Act, which established universal primary health care and increase the number of health personnel and institutes in the country, all patients are required to register and access through a primary care center and a general practitioner of their choice.
 Specialist services are provided mainly by general practitioners, privately operated or publicly funded.